Website Support & Maintenance Agreement

 Upon receipt of new service related incidents and/or requests by the Client, the Agency will assign an appropriate level of priority based upon the below guidance:

-Urgent: An issue that is business critical and results in multiple users being unable to work, including but not limited to, website downtime.
+Urgent: An issue that is business critical and results in multiple users being unable to use the services, including but not limited to, website downtime.

-High: An issue that results in a single user being unable to work, or a fault with a non-business critical service that impacts multiple users.
+High: An issue that results in a single user being unable to use the services, or a fault with a non-business critical service that impacts multiple users.

-Medium: A non-business critical component is impaired, but users can continue to work.
+Medium: A non-business critical component is impaired, but users can continue to use the services.

-Low: A request to make a change to the system, such as adding or removing content, changing permissions, granting access etc. These are requests that can normally be predicted and therefore planned in advance.
+Low: A request to make a change to the service, system or platform, such as adding or removing content, changing permissions, granting access etc. These are requests that can normally be predicted and therefore planned in advance.

 5. Fees & Payment